JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 As I wandered around, I passed tons of vendors selling silly string and those snap/pop things you threw on the sidewalk to make explode but not much else.
 Then I stumbled across what could only be described as a small array of tables selling a truly random—and questionable—pile of junk somewhere around Brighton 13th Street.

-The guy who ran the table—and his wife—seemed to be very nice.
-The table—and area beneath it—was filled with stuff either culled from the garbage or the left over remains (aka: “estate”) of someone’s apartment after they passed away.
+The older guy who ran the table—and his wife—seemed to be very nice.
+The table—and area beneath it, near it and around it—was filled with stuff either culled from the garbage or the left over detritus (aka: “estate”) from someone’s apartment after they passed away.
 An oddball array of tin cans and an whole mess of hardware and related tools littered the ground.
-Occasionally something nice like a small porcelain statuette would pop up, but that was it.
+Occasionally something nice like a small porcelain statuette would pop up, but that was about it.

-I did eventually found a small array of misfit toys on the table, but nothing that really interested me.
-As I was about to take off, I spotted a pile of filled paper bags that were stapled shut near one side of the table.
-The sign near them said, “Grab Bags $1 Each.”
+I poked around the table, and eventually found a small, humble array of misfit toys gathered around one corner of the table.
+But none of what I saw really interested me.
+As I was about to give up and move on to another vendor’s table, I spotted a bunch of filled—and stapled closed—paper bags that had lots of hand drawn question marks and “$1” written on the side of them.
+The sign near them clearly explained: “Grab Bags $1 Each.”

 So I asked the guy what was inside of them and he basically said, “All kinds of stuff!
 Buy one and see!”